 Android is an operating system for mobile devices such as smartphones, tablets, and even smart TVs.
 It’s an open-source operating system, which allows OEMs and manufacturers to make changes as they desire to the operating system.
 So having some more apps and the ability to make theme changes, keyboard changes, etc is a thing for the Android operating system.

-On the other hand, Android One is known as a stock Android; a version of Android that has not been modified or retouched by manufacturers.
-Therefore you get a pure Android experience, with little to no third-party applications.
+On the other hand, Android One is known as a “stock Android,” a version of Android that has not been modified or retouched by manufacturers.
+Therefore, you get a pure Android experience, with little to no third-party applications.
 It is up to you to install whatever apps you want.

 In 2014, Google launched Android One in India.
-It was introduced at Google’s I/O developer conference, and the aim was to provide high quality affordable phones.
+It was introduced at Google’s I/O developer conference, and the aim was to provide high-quality, affordable phones.
 They provided a simple software experience and a near-stock version of the Android operating system, and made it easily accessible.

 Android One was simply launched to convert non-smartphone users to smartphone users, by giving low-end phones an operating system that can work so well with low memory and still offer a great user experience.

 Android One phones do not come with unnecessary or unwanted preinstalled apps, which are commonly called bloatware.
-You will find no installs from third-party manufacturers or developers like Gameloft, which often sneak their apps or games as potential advert.
+You will find no installs from third-party manufacturers or developers like Gameloft, which often sneak their apps or games as potential advertisements.